Salt Lake County Doula Services

 Exercise and nutrition for a healthy pregnancy and trauma recovery

-Movement and positioning in labor (yes, even with an epidural!) to help baby navigate your pelvis more easily
+Movement and positioning in labor (yes, even with an epidural!) to help baby navigate your pelvis more easily, REGARDLESS of the position they end up choosing!

 Hospital policies, interventions, and newborn procedures